Play-Listen

 The transcriber is the Speech-to-Text (STT) engine that takes the caller's vocal response and converts it to text, thus producing a text transcription of whatever was spoken.

-Select the STT integration account that has been configured for your contact center.
+Select "default" to use the transcriber engine suggested by your service provider, otherwise select one of the STT integration accounts that has been configured for your contact center.

 End of phrase silence time